Helena Dix: Critical reception

-Her portrayal of Elizabeth I in Roberto Devereux received positive reviews.
+Dix's portrayal of Elizabeth I in Roberto Devereux received positive reviews.
 Rob Holdsworth said she was "The most exciting voice since Sutherland" and The Age wrote:

 The Australian-born soprano sang one of opera's most demanding roles flawlessly, from florid coloratura to (literally) high drama via ravishingly delicate pianissimos.
 But what was most extraordinarily impressive was her acting, vocally and physically, by turns a termagant, fragile, nervous, regal, vulnerable – a woman in love with a man 30 years younger, rightly doubting that it is requited.
 Dix gets 8 out of 5 stars.

 The Arts Desk praised her performance in Das Liebesverbot:

-In Wagner Dix seems to me more impressive, personable and occasionally witty in this demented role which veers from Beethoven's Leonore – to bel canto heroine and even French comic minx .The gleaming if slightly metallic middle register gives great focus to intelligent recitative, and all the top notes work for her.
+In Wagner, she seemed to me more impressive, personable and occasionally witty in this demented role which veers from Beethoven's Leonore ... to bel canto heroine and even French comic minx.
+The gleaming if slightly metallic middle register gives great focus to intelligent recitative, and all the top notes work for her.

-Her portrayal of Lady Macbeth in Verdi's Macbeth was highly praised by Cassidy Knowlton of Time Out Melbourne, who said:
+Her portrayal of Lady Macbeth in Verdi's Macbeth was highly praised by Cassidy Knowlton of Time Out Melbourne, who wrote:

 Helena Dix is jaw-dropping as Lady Macbeth, spitting her lines with palpable venom as she pushes her hapless husband on a path towards glory – and death.
 She's a force of nature, her powerful soprano freezing the blood and catching fire all at once.
 And in that scene, she's tremendous, scrubbing at her imaginary bloodstains with such impassioned madness it seemed like she was going to lose a finger.

+Recognition and honours

+In 2005 Dix represented Australia in BBC Cardiff Singer of the World.

+In 2015 she made an associate of the Royal Academy of Music for her significant contribution to the music industry.